-Around 60% of full term and 80% of premature newborns develop jaundice in the first month after birth.
+Around 60% of full-term and 80% of premature newborn babies develop jaundice in the first month after birth.

 Jaundice isn’t a disease or infection.
 Newborn jaundice is caused by a buildup of bilirubin – the yellow substance produced when the body breaks down old red blood cells.

 In the uterus, the placenta is responsible for this process.
 After birth, the baby’s liver takes over.

 In newborns, however, it takes about two weeks for the liver to do this, which is unusual since all other systems make a pretty much instantaneous transition at birth.
 There is some research that suggests bilirubin has a protective effect against the sudden high levels of oxygenated blood after birth.